awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

  **Recommended solutions:**
 + Edit your project\.
 For **Certificate**, choose **Install certificate from S3**\.
 For **Bucket of certificate**, choose the S3 bucket where your SSL certificate is stored\.
 For **Object key of certificate**, enter the name of your S3 object key\.
 + Edit your project\.
-Select **Insecure SSL** to ignore SSL warnings while connecting to your GitHub Enterprise project repository\.
+Select **Insecure SSL** to ignore SSL warnings while connecting to your GitHub Enterprise Server project repository\.
 **Note**
 We recommend that you use **Insecure SSL** for testing only\.
 It should not be used in a production environment\.